Well-posedness for the classical Stefan problem and the zero surface tension limit: Local well-posedness for the classical Stefan problem

-as it was demanded in~(\ref{eq:taylor}).
-In order to perform the estimates in the next section, it is crucial to show that the energy $\E_{\kappa}$ is bounded by $P(\F_{\kappa})$ for some polynomial $P$.
-Such a coercivity bound is precisely the content of the next proposition. \begin{prop} The following inequality holds:
+as it was assumed in~(\ref{eq:taylor}) for the (unregularized) classical Stefan problem.
+In order to perform the estimates in the next section, it is crucial to show that the energy $\E_{\kappa}$ is bounded by $\F_\kappa$.
+To prove this statement we first establish the following temperature estimate.